FAIMS/burial-mounds-web/README.md

 This project uses Jekyll as its static site generator, therefore users are highly recommended to have a basic understanding of *Jekyll*, please refer to [Jekyll official website](https://jekyllrb.com/docs/home/) for more information.

-User will need to have basic understanding of Python3 to make modification to the scripts provided in the *\_imports* folder, the user will at least need basic understanding of topics such as, variables, `if` statements and functions.
+User will need to have basic understanding of Python3 to make modification to the scripts provided in the *\_imports* folder, the user will at least need basic understanding of topics such as, variables, *if* statements and functions.

-User will need to make modification to the *record.html* page to display their required front matter variables, therefore users will need to have a basic understanding of HTML, especially tables and some basic understanding of liquid templating to modify the layout for *record.html*.
+User will need to make modification to the *record.html* file to display their required front matter variables, therefore users will need to have a basic understanding of HTML, especially tables and some basic understanding of liquid templating to modify the layout for *record.html*.

 It is recommended to also have basic understanding of CSS and Javascript, however it is not required if user wish to just generate a data driven website without any further customisation.

 ## Software Prerequisites

-To run the python scripts provided in the *\_import* folder, the user will need to have `Python` version 3.5.2 or above installed.
+To run the Python scripts provided in the *\_import* folder, the user will need to have `Python` version 3.5.2 or above installed.

 To test the website locally, the user will need to have `Jekyll` installed.
 It is also assumed that you are using `Ubuntu` operating system if you wish to test your website locally before uploading to Github Pages.

 **NOTE**: If users do not have required Python Modules and attempt to run the Python scripts provided, they will receive errors, please install the required Python modules that are missing.
-Please refer to the [required Python module](#required-python-modules) section in regards to which modules is needed for the Python scripts provided.
+Please refer to the [Required Python Module section](#required-python-modules) in regards to which modules is needed for the Python scripts provided.

 Please refer to [Python3 documentation](https://docs.python.org/3/installing/index.html) if you need more information on Python modules and how to install Python modules.